Rainbow (TV series): History

-1996–1997

 After the poor reception to the first reboot, Tetra Films attempted a second reboot in 1996 in association with HTV, reworking the format again into a form closer to that of the original series.
 Now titled Rainbow Days, the new show ditched the toy shop setting and brought the characters back into a house environment, and reintroduced the role of the presenter, with Dale Superville now presenting the show.
 The character of Cleo was scrapped entirely, and Bungle's role was now played by Paul Cullinan.
 Rainbow Days re-embraced the 'variety show' format of the original series, generally focusing on an educational subject and consisting of scenes with Dale educating the puppet characters about the episode's subject, interspersed with comedic exchanges between Zippy and George in a similar style to the 'Sunshine and Moony' sketches from the earliest seasons, and songs performed by the whole cast, led by Dale.
-Bungle's character was now portrayed as a pure bumbling oaf, the butt of Zippy and George's jokes.
-Although Rainbow Days was better received than the previous reboot and popular enough to spawn a short-lived comic series, viewer ratings failed to match those of the original series and the show was cancelled after just one season of 13 episodes.

-Mole in the Hole

-In 1996, GMTV ordered a 26-part series, Mole in the Hole, for its weekend morning children's strand.
-Produced by AMG Productions, a division of the Artist Management Group, the GMTV series was essentially Geoffrey Hayes, Roy Skelton and Malcolm Lord's own attempt to reboot Rainbow, having been left out of the Tetra Films revivals.
-Set in the fictional village of Codswallop, Mole in the Hole featured Geoffrey Hayes as lead presenter, living in a country cottage with three puppet characters – a large mole called Norman (played by Malcolm Lord in a bodysuit), a dog called Freddie and a cat called Fifi (both voiced by Roy Skelton).
-Respectively, these characters had strongly similar voices and personalities to Bungle, Zippy and George.
-While the format was strikingly similar to that of Rainbow, the puppet characters had more independence of Geoffrey, such as driving out in the countryside by themselves and had more mature knowledge, including knowledge of Shakespeare's plays.
-Most episodes would end with the cast performing a song together.
-The series lasted for one season of 26 episodes.
-Following its GMTV transmission, the series was repeated as part of the Tiny Living block on LivingTV.